30,756 Views

 Businesses are becoming increasingly exposed to the risk of financial crimes such as fraud, money laundering and terrorist financing.
-In response, the intergovernmental group, Financial Action Task Force (FATF) has steered a regulatory framework for combating the use of businesses and financial systems for illicit activities.
-Every country therefore, implements strict anti-money laundering (AML) compliance processes, with penalties for violation.
+In response, the intergovernmental group Financial Action Task Force (FATF) has steered a regulatory framework for combating the use of businesses and financial systems for illicit activities.
+Every country therefore, implements strict anti-money laundering (AML) compliance processes, with penalties for violations.

-A key requirement is that the business be fully aware of the individual or entity they deal with.
-Know Your Customer (KYC) has thus emerged as a norm today.
+A key requirement is that the business be fully aware of the individual or entity it deals with.
+Know Your Customer (KYC) has thus emerged as the norm today.
 Part of the compliance process is ongoing Customer Due Diligence (CDD), which means a business must conduct ongoing screening processes for monitoring of business transactions and entities.

-The two important elements of screening are the checking of a customer against a Politically Exposed Persons (PEPs) list such as the Third-Party data provider, as well as Sanctions Lists of individuals and entities.
-This may be done during the customer onboarding or KYC process – a preventive measure against dealing with individuals associated with dubious activity or financial crimes.
+The two important elements of screening are the checking of a customer against a Politically Exposed Persons (PEPs) list, such as the third-party data provider, as well as sanction lists of individuals and entities.
+This may be done during the customer onboarding or KYC process—a preventive measure against dealing with individuals associated with dubious activity or financial crimes.
 Screening can also be done at any point in time.
-When unusual trends in transactions or red flags are created it can create a lack of confidence in a customer or entity.
+When unusual trends in transactions or red flags are created, it can create a lack of confidence in a customer or entity.

 What is a PEP?

-A PEP is defined as someone who has held a public or prominent position sometime, and through the position or influence, may potentially be involved in bribery, corruption or dubious deals and payoffs.
+A PEP is defined as someone who has held a public or prominent position sometime, and, through the position or influence, may potentially be involved in bribery, corruption, or dubious deals and payoffs.
 Such public figures are often found to use their family members or associates to hide the link and money trails.
 Therefore, the PEP list also includes close business associates and family members.
-PEPs can be political figures/heads of government, individuals performing diplomatic or judicial roles, or functioning on the board of state-owned enterprises, financial institutions and international sports committees.
-With risks of terrorist financing coming to the fore, the PEP list has also extended its interpretation.
-Thus high-ranking officials of the armed forces or homeland security who may be exposed to inducements in return of official secrets and documents, also come within its purview.
-“Close associates” of PEPs include those individuals or entities who are in business or profitable relationship with the PEP.
-“Family members” embrace immediate family likes siblings, spouse, children and parents; as well as extended family members like cousins and in-laws.
+PEPs can be political figures/heads of government, individuals performing diplomatic or judicial roles, or individuals functioning on the boards of state-owned enterprises, financial institutions, and international sports committees.
+With the risks of terrorist financing coming to the fore, the PEP list has also extended its interpretation.
+Thus, high-ranking officials of the armed forces or homeland security who may be exposed to inducements in return for official secrets and documents also come within its purview.
+“Close associates” of PEPs include those individuals or entities who are in a business or profitable relationship with the PEP.
+“Family members” embrace immediate family members like siblings, spouses, children, and parents; as well as extended family members like cousins and in-laws.

 What is a Sanction Check?